Grand Junction Gun Violation Attorneys

 - Firearm silencers

-- Short-barrel shotguns (barrel less than 18 inches or an overall length less than 26 inches)
+- Short-barreled shotguns (barrel less than 18 inches or an overall length less than 26 inches)

 - Large-capacity ammunition magazines, holding more than 15 rounds (if purchased after July 1, 2013)